mrkmg/vzcontrol/README.md

     - `chmod +x vzcontrol`
 3. Either manually create a config file or have vzcontrol generate a sample file for you
     - `./vzcontrol make` This creates a config file at `~/.vzcontrol.conf`
-4. Put all the servers in your cluster into the config file (See Configuration Below)
+4. Put all the servers in your cluster into the config file (See Configuration Below) or add them via the vzcontrol interface
 5. *Optional* Symlink the script to PATH
     - `sudo ln ./out/vzcontrol /usr/bin/vzcontrol` If cloned from repo
     - `sudo ln .vzcontrol /usr/bin/vzcontrol` If downloaded only the script